Theskrtnerd/gen-ai-photoshoots/README.md

 - Generate professional-quality product photos effortlessly
 - Customize backgrounds for your product photoshoots
 - Easy-to-use interface for both technical and non-technical users
-- Github Action CI with Flake8, Pytest, and Docker Image

 ## 🛠️ Technologies Used